 - The winner and honorable mention will receive a free festival pass for all events.

 - Judges have the right to award all or some of the prizes or none.

-- Winning compositions will be announced on the last day of the festival, February 24, 2019, and posted online at migf.fiu.edu/news as well as facebook.com/migf.fiu.edu
+- Winning compositions will be announced at the opening concert of the festival on February 17, 2020, and posted online at migf.fiu.edu/news as well as facebook.com/migf.fiu.edu

 *Per U.S. IRS regulations, prizes may be subject to 30% federal tax withholding for foreign prize-winners.
 U.S. prize-winners will be issued an IRS-1099 Form.